ChrisHarig/hello-world/README.md

 # hello-world
-My First Git Repository Does this create a new line?
+My First Git Repository?
-Does this?
+This was a test file.
-Does this />
+I plan on uploading every prject I do here, no matter how trivial, just to force myself to use the tools more and learn that way?